caugustine2022/Resume/README.md

 ##### *Average Hrs/Wk: 40-60*

-* Conducted security assessments and risk analyses to identify vulnerabilities and potential threats.
+Evaluated and mitigated information security risks by conducting thorough analyses of vulnerabilities and potential threats across organizational systems.
+Developed comprehensive privacy policies and training programs to ensure compliance with stringent data protection regulations.
+Managed operational risks associated with sensitive information assets, including oversight of data agreements and privacy impact assessments.
+Collaborated with various departments to evaluate business operations and implement appropriate privacy and security measures.
-* Developed and enforced privacy policies and training programs to comply with data protection regulations.
+* Improved incident response by creating a comprehensive plan and conducting regular exercises, reducing response times.
-* Managed operational risks for sensitive information assets, and oversaw data agreements/privacy impact assessments.
+* Streamlined handling procedures to minimize damage and enhance team coordination.
-* Collaborated with cross-functional teams to assess business operations, and developed privacy/security measures.
+* Adapted swiftly to new privacy regulations, developing actionable policies and procedures.

 ----